wsydney76/craft-theme4/README.md

 * Run `php craft migrate/all`
 * Run `php craft main/init` Sets up things you will always need.

+Tip: On Windows you can run `.\install` to perform all steps at once.

 ## Install with Craft Nitro

 Replace `project` with your project name